rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 #### Learning Outcomes
 As a learner, by the end of this exercise I ...
-* Can enable Horizontal Pod Autoscaler
+* Can enable the Horizontal Pod Autoscaler for my applications
 * Can add Blue/Green deployment method into pipeline
-* Can shift traffic gradually between two different versions with A/B deployment method
+* Can run a split test on OpenShift with GitOps - splitting traffic between two tests
 <!--
 --->